ronen567/just-the-docs/docs/regularization.md

 # Regularization

 ## Background: Overfitting
 Overfiting is one of the most common prediction problems in deep learning systems.
-An overfitted model fits well for the training sequence, but shows bad performance for validation data not seen in the training set.
+Avoiding overfitting during the training phase is a key chalenge.
+An overfitted prediction model fits well for the training sequence, according to which it was fitted, but shows bad performance for validation data not seen in the training set.
 This behavior is a result of fitting to the model to the details of a particular set of training data.
 Reasons for overfitting may be a too complex prediction model (e.g. too many nodes or layers), and a too short training sequence.

-Figure 1 illustrates underfitting rightfitting and overfitting of a 1D model.
+Figure 1 illustrates underfitting, goodfitting and overfitting.
 Figure 1a shows underfitting.
 Common reason for underfitting is a too simple model.
-Anyway, this post is about a set of techniques used to avoid overfitting, named Regularization.
+Anyway, this post is about a set of techniques used to avoid overfitting, named **Regularization**.

 ### Figure 1a: Underfitting